 Signup for our weekly newsletter.
 Cancel at any time.

-Zoe Spicer is a Trinity sophomore and a staff reporter of The Chronicle's 118th volume.
+Zoe Spicer is a Trinity junior and a features managing editor of The Chronicle's 119th volume.